- Graduate Assistantships

 Note: Rhode Island College reserves the right to require verification of income data submitted by any and all applicants for financial assistance.
 Awards for those who are asked for such verification will be made conditional upon receipt of the requested information/documentation.
 Forms of documentation or verification that may be requested include, but are not limited to, copies of IRS tax transcripts and copies of authorization letters for untaxed income.
 Any discrepancy in reported figures may result in adjustment or cancellation of the financial aid award and may be reported to the federal government for further review and possible legal action.

 Federal Direct Loans

-Recent federal legislation eliminated Subsidized Direct Loans for graduate students effective July 1, 2012.
+Federal legislation eliminated Subsidized Direct Loans for graduate students effective July 1, 2012.
 Unsubsidized Direct Loans have an interest charge during the in-school and grace periods.
-As of July 1, 2013, the loans have a fixed interest rate of 5.41 percent.
-These loans also have a 1.051 percent origination fee.
+As of October 1, 2016, the loans have a fixed interest rate of 5.31 percent.
+These loans also have a 1.069 percent origination fee.
 The repayment period extends up to 10 years, but there is a minimum monthly payment of $50.

 Graduate students may borrow up to $20,500 per year from the Unsubsidized Direct Loan.
 In all cases, the total amount of student aid from all programs is limited to a student's total educational costs as determined by the Office of Student Financial Aid.